HAT-P-11b: Characteristics

 On 24 September 2014, NASA reported that HAT-P-11b is the first Neptune-sized exoplanet known to have a relatively cloud-free atmosphere and, as well, the first time molecules, namely water vapor, of any kind have been found on such a relatively small exoplanet.

 In 2009 French astronomers observed what was thought to be a weak unpolarized radio signal coming from the exoplanet, but it was not observed in a repeat observation in 2010.
 If the signal was real, then it was probably due to intense lightning storms with similar properties as ones on Saturn.

-In December 2021 a magnetosphere was discovered in HAT-P-11b, the first ever in any exoplanet.
+In December 2021 evidence of a magnetosphere was discovered in HAT-P-11b that could be the first ever in any exoplanet.